K0iram/would-you-rather-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [Material UI](https://material-ui.com/).

 # Would You Rather Project